kmcnaught/VoiceControlUtils/README.md

 ```
 string command = VA.Command.Name();
 ```
+This is used in all of the below code snippets, you do not need to use it by itself.

 ### Convert direction to WASD
 If the spoken command contains "left", "right", "forward", "forwards", "backwards" or "back", this will convert to a direction key (W, A, S, D) and save the key name in the variable `DirectionKey`